sheltermanager/asm3/src/static/pages/manual/_sources/onlineformfields.rst.txt

     The comments field for the animal (for historical reasons, comments populates the animal's description field), person, lost, found or waiting list animal description
-    The description for the lost, found or waiting list animal entryreason
+    The description for the lost, found or waiting list animal healthproblems
+    The health problems field for the animal entryreason
     The entry category for an animal.
 ASM will try and guess this from the entry reasons lookup values in the database. entrytype